AlphaMycelium/scriic/CONTRIBUTING.md

 It is safe to leave the scope blank if you are changing many areas or something not listed above, please use your common sense.

+## Scriicsics

+If you are making a breaking change to one of the Scriicsics files, please copy it into a new file for the new version, e.g. `sayV2.scriic`, instead of marking your commit as a breaking change.
+This will prevent lots of major releases of the full project being made for small Scriicsics changes.

 [psr]: https://github.com/relekang/python-semantic-release/
 [angular-commits]: https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines